Estimating treatment effects with competing intercurrent events in randomized controlled trials: Nonparametric identification and basic estimators

 \subsection{Two basic estimators}

 The identification formulas~\eqref{eqn::id_out} and~\eqref{eqn::id_ipw} in Theorem \ref{thm::comp_out_identification} motivate two basic estimators, each relying on estimates of the corresponding nuisance functions.
-Let $\hat{S}_a(t\mid X)$ and $\hat{G}_a(t\mid X)$ denote the fitted survival models for treatment-related and treatment-unrelated ICEs, respectively, for $t\leq k$ and $a=0,1$.
+Let $\hat{S}_a(t\mid X)$ and $\hat{G}_a(t\mid X)$ denote the fitted survival models for effect-informative and effect-uninformative IEs, respectively, for $t\leq k$ and $a=0,1$.
 Let $\hat{\mu}_a(X)$ be the fitted outcome regression model for each treatment arm, and $\hat{e}(X)$ be the fitted propensity score model.
 By substituting these fitted values into the identification formulas and taking empirical analogs, we obtain the following two estimators:

 The outcome regression estimator $\hat{\tau}^{\textup{out}}$ is consistent if both $\hat \mu_a(X)$ and $\hat{S}_a(k \mid X)$ are consistently estimated.
 The inverse probability weighting estimator $\hat{\tau}^{\textup{ipw}}$ is consistent if both $\hat{e}(X)$ and $\hat{G}_a(k \mid X)$ are consistently estimated.